NullandKale/dnd-setting/readme.md

 And next to that you see Kul Gutfrul sweeping straw into a pile, next too a few scare crows stacked up against a wall.

+Bilar Ceimar owns 50% of the town
+Aludra flirts with